Albert Einstein: US citizenship

 Einstein became an American citizen in 1940.
 Not long after settling into his career at the Institute for Advanced Study in Princeton, New Jersey, he expressed his appreciation of the meritocracy in American culture compared to Europe.
 He recognized the "right of individuals to say and think what they pleased" without social barriers.
 As a result, individuals were encouraged, he said, to be more creative, a trait he valued from his early education.

 Einstein joined the National Association for the Advancement of Colored People (NAACP) in Princeton, where he campaigned for the civil rights of African Americans.
 He considered racism America's "worst disease", seeing it as "handed down from one generation to the next".
-As part of his involvement, he corresponded with civil rights activist W. E. B. Du Bois and was prepared to testify on his behalf during his trial in 1951.
+As part of his involvement, he corresponded with civil rights activist W. E. B. Du Bois and was prepared to testify on his behalf during his trial as an alleged foreign agent in 1951.
 When Einstein offered to be a character witness for Du Bois, the judge decided to drop the case.

 In 1946, Einstein visited Lincoln University in Pennsylvania, a historically black college, where he was awarded an honorary degree.
 Lincoln was the first university in the United States to grant college degrees to African Americans; alumni include Langston Hughes and Thurgood Marshall.
 Einstein gave a speech about racism in America, adding, "I do not intend to be quiet about it."
 A resident of Princeton recalls that Einstein had once paid the college tuition for a black student.
 Einstein has said, "Being a Jew myself, perhaps I can understand and empathize with how black people feel as victims of discrimination".
+Isaacson writes that "When Marian Anderson, the black contralto, came to Princeton for a concert in 1937, the Nassau Inn refused her a room.
+So Einstein invited her to stay at his house on Main Street, in what was a deeply personal as well as symbolic gesture ...
+Whenever she returned to Princeton, she stayed with Einstein, her last visit coming just two months before he died."